Lovely Rita

 "Lovely Rita" is a song by the English rock band the Beatles from their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
-It was written and sung by Paul McCartney and credited to Lennon–McCartney.
+It was written mainly by Paul McCartney and credited to Lennon–McCartney.
 It is about a meter maid and the narrator's affection for her.

 Inspiration

 The term "meter-maid", largely unknown in the UK before the song's release, is American slang for a female traffic warden.
-According to some sources, "Lovely Rita" originates from when a female traffic warden named Meta Davies issued a parking ticket to McCartney outside Abbey Road Studios.
+"Lovely Rita" originates from when a female traffic warden named Meta Davies issued a parking ticket to McCartney outside Abbey Road Studios.
 Instead of becoming angry, he accepted it with good grace and expressed his feelings in song.
 When asked why he had called her "Rita", McCartney replied, "Well, she looked like a Rita to me".

-In his comments to biographer Barry Miles, however, McCartney refuted the idea that this episode inspired the song: "It wasn't based on a real person.
+In his comments to biographer Barry Miles, however, McCartney rebutted the idea that this episode inspired the song: "It wasn't based on a real person.
 I think it was more a question of coincidence … I didn't think, 'Wow, that woman gave me a ticket, I'll write a song about her.'
 Never happened like that."
 Author John Winn writes that McCartney's inspiration came from hearing the term "meter maid", after which he began writing the song when visiting his brother Michael in Liverpool.

 According to a contemporary report on the recording of "Lovely Rita", in Beat Instrumental magazine, the lyrics were completed by McCartney and John Lennon during the session.
 A reproduction of the manuscript shows only the opening chorus and verse in McCartney's handwriting; the remaining lyrics appear in Beatles assistant Mal Evans' handwriting, after he and Neil Aspinall joined the two songwriters in a corner of the studio.